For Immediate Release

-The Honor Foundation (THF) is a career transition program for the U.S. Special Operations Forces community that effectively translates their elite military service to the private sector and helps create the next generation of corporate and community leaders.
-It achieves this through a three-month program which provides tailored executive education, one-on-one coaching, and access to a nationwide professional network.
+The Honor Foundation (THF) is a career transition program for U.S. Special Operations Forces that effectively translates their elite military service to the private sector and helps create the next generation of corporate and community leaders.
+It achieves this through a three-month program which provides tailored executive education, one-on- one coaching, and access to a nationwide professional network.
 This program was built by the desire to serve others with honor for life, so that their next mission is always clear and continues to impact the world.
 Every step is dedicated to preparing these outstanding men and women to continue to realize their maximum potential during and after their service career.
-The Honor Foundation has 1000+ graduates to-date and has campuses in San Diego, CA; Virginia Beach, VA; Camp Lejeune, NC; a virtual campus (THFv); and its fifth campus launching Fort Bragg, NC in the fall of 2021.
+The Honor Foundation has 1,800+ graduates to date and has campuses in San Diego, CA; Virginia Beach, VA; Camp Lejeune, NC; Fort Bragg, NC; Eglin, FL; Tampa, FL; and two virtual campuses (THFv).
 The Navy SEAL Foundation is a Founding Partner of The Honor Foundation.